Updated to reflect current data: June 16, 2022

 “2020 seems to be the year of stablecoins,” said Tether CTO Paolo Ardoino.

-And he's right.
-The case for stablecoins became much more compelling in 2020.
+And he was right.
+The case for stablecoins (USDT, USDC, and others) became much more compelling in 2020.

-Stablecoin supply quietly surged last year to $28 billion after starting the year below $5 billion.
-And the market continues to see substantive growth.
-As of January 2021, the current stablecoin supply is over $33 billion.
+Stablecoin supply quietly surged in 2020 to $28 billion after starting the year below $5 billion.
+And the market continued to see substantive growth.
+By January 2021, the current stablecoin supply was over $33 billion.

 The two largest stablecoins — Tether and Coinbase's USDC — account for most of the market by total supply.
-As of July 2021, Tether’s USDT comprises approximately 58% of the market at $64 billion in total supply.
-On the other hand, USDC is growing rapidly and sits behind Tether at 23% of the market and nearly $27 billion in total supply.
+As of June 2022, Tether’s USDT comprised approximately 45% of the market at $69 billion in total supply.
+On the other hand, USDC is growing rapidly and sits behind Tether at 35% of the market and nearly $54 billion in total supply.

 So which USD-backed stablecoin is better for B2B payments: USDC or USDT?